klaxit/hidden-secrets-gradle-plugin/README.md

 Pull Requests are very welcome!

-To get started, checkout the code and run `gradle build` to create the `.jar` file in `/build/libs/`.
+To get started, checkout the code and run `./gradlew build` to create the `.jar` file in `/build/libs/`.

+Before opening a PR :
-Please make sure that you have tested your code carefully before opening a PR, and make sure as well that you have no style issues.
+- make sure that you have tested your code carefully
+- `/gradlew test` must succeed
+- `/gradlew detekt` must succeed to avoid any style issue

 ## Authors